List of ships for the rescue of refugees in the Mediterranean Sea

 Migrant and refugee rescue ships that operate in the Mediterranean Sea taking part in the rescue of people endangered when attempting to migrate across the Mediterranean to Europe are often run by NGOs.
 They are variously chartered, donated, or bought specifically for the purpose of rescue.

+Summary

+The use of NGO rescue ships operating in the Mediterranean Sea to save migrants and refugees from drowning began with the vessel Phoenix being deployed by Migrant Offshore Aid Station in August 2014, after the end of the Italian Mare Nostrum rescue programme.

+As of 1 June 2025, there remained 17 vessels (16 names were listed as active, with Mare Jonio under maintenance) and three aircraft operational, of the total of 43 vessels and four aircraft which by then had been deployed in this way.
+Of those 16 vessels, one (Aita Mari) had historically been subject to legal proceedings, and a further eight had legal cases hanging over them.

 List

 This sortable table is by default listed in order of the vessels' names: